Connect with us

 Macey joined Hibs from Arsenal in January 2021, initially as Ofir Marciano’s understudy but the 6ft 7ins keeper became the number one at Easter Road last term following the Israeli’s transfer to Feyenoord.

-Macey – who still had a year remaining on his deal with the cinch Premiership outfit – has been allowed to return to after the Hibees recently signed former Scotland international David Marshall.
+Macey – who still had a year remaining on his deal with the cinch Premiership outfit – has been allowed to return to England after the Hibees recently signed former Scotland international David Marshall.

 Hibs chief executive Ben Kensell said: “We’d like to thank Matt for his contribution and efforts during his time at the club.